betaglot/plantabeta/docs/reference/ReferenceOverview.md

 You can submit images, audio and videos to the media library.

-Use the media library to gain a deeper understanding of what to expect during your Rookie Season.
+Use the media library to gain a deeper understanding of what to expect during your Novice Season.